astrion/Java-PHP-SQL_User_Management_System/readme.txt

 git branch my_branch
 git checkout my_branch

-# the below is a sum of the two commands above
+# (optional) the line below as a sum of the two commands above
-git checkout -b poc_YourInitials
+git checkout -b my_branch

 # set local branch to pull upstream from local master
 git pull
-git branch --set-upstream-to=master poc_YourInitials
+git branch --set-upstream-to=master my_branch

 # work on your branch, and then check diff and status
 git diff